 Bowmandale Primary School is a community school and we determine our admission arrangements in agreement with the local authority.
-The admissions authority for our school is therefore North Lincolnshire Council.
+The admissions authority for our school is North Lincolnshire Council.

 Contact details for the North Lincolnshire Council School Admissions Team can be found below.

 Fax: 01724 297242

 You are also welcome to contact the school office either in person or via email or phone.

 Morning: 8.55am - 12.00pm

 The school bell rings at 8.45am and the doors are opened for children to start coming into school.
 At this time staff supervise the doors and cloakrooms to ensure a safe and orderly entrance.
 The bell rings again at 8.55 to signal the start of the school day.

 Morning break is from 10.30am - 10.45am for all children.
 The lunch break begins at 12.00pm and all pupils will be back in school, ready to start the afternoon session, by 1.10pm.
 In the afternoon there is an additional break for Key Stage 1 children from 2.45pm - 2.55pm.
 A fitness break for Key Stage 2 children is built into their afternoon learning session.
 Assembly takes place daily at 3.10pm (special assemblies may begin at other times).
 The school day finishes at 3.30pm.

 If parents require children to leave before the end of any session a parental note should be sent to the teacher or the school office informed.
 In the interests of safety, a responsible adult should always collect the child and report to the school office to sign the child out.
 Similarly, children who arrive after 8.55am should report to the office to sign in.